Summary

 Monitoring: Track key metrics:

-• Tool call success rate (should be above 95%)
+- Tool call success rate (should remain above 95%).

-• Average tool latency (directly impacts user experience)
+- Average tool latency (directly affects user experience).

-• Error rates by tool (identifies problematic tools)
+- Error rates by tool (useful for identifying problematic tools).

-Every tool call adds tokens to your context window.
-The tool definitions themselves are included in every API request, so 20 detailed tools might add 2,000-3,000 tokens before the conversation even starts.
+Every tool call adds tokens to the context window.
+The tool definitions themselves are included in every API request, so 20 detailed tools may add 2,000 to 3,000 tokens before the conversation begins.

-• Dynamic tool loading: Only include relevant tools based on the conversation context.
-A weather conversation doesn't need database tools.
+- Dynamic tool loading.
+Include only relevant tools, based on the conversation context.
+A weather conversation does not require database tools.

-• Result compression: Truncate or summarize large tool results before sending them back to the model.
-A full database dump is rarely necessary — send summary statistics instead.
+- Result compression.
+Truncate or summarise large tool results before returning them to the model.
+A full database dump is rarely necessary; summary statistics are usually sufficient.

-• Conversation pruning: In long multi-tool conversations, summarize earlier tool results and remove the raw data from the context.
+- Conversation pruning.
+In long multi-tool conversations, summarise earlier tool results and remove the raw data from the context.

-• Model selection: Use cheaper, faster models (like Claude Haiku or GPT-4o-mini) for simple tool-calling tasks, and reserve expensive models for complex reasoning.
+- Model selection.
+Use cheaper, faster models (such as Claude Haiku or GPT-4o-mini) for simple tool-calling tasks, and reserve expensive models for complex reasoning.

 Testing Tool-Calling Applications

-1. Unit tests: Test each tool function with various inputs, including edge cases and invalid arguments.
+- Unit tests.
+Test each tool function with a variety of inputs, including edge cases and invalid arguments.

-2. Integration tests: Test the tool with the actual API or database it connects to.
+- Integration tests.
+Test the tool against the actual API or database to which it connects.

-3. LLM integration tests: Test the full loop with the model.
-Provide a set of test prompts and verify the model calls the right tools with correct arguments.
+- LLM integration tests.
+Test the full loop with the model.
+Provide a set of test prompts and verify that the model calls the correct tools with correct arguments.

-4. Adversarial tests: Test with prompts designed to trick the model into misusing tools (prompt injection).
+- Adversarial tests.
+Test with prompts designed to trick the model into misusing tools (prompt injection).

 # Example: testing that the model calls the right tool